 In 1949, he changed the name of his company to Lear Inc. and inaugurated his Santa Monica, California manufacturing plant.
 He relocated to Switzerland in 1960, putting up the Swiss American Aviation Company.

 Two years later, disappointed at being unable to convince his board to embark on aircraft manufacturing, its founder sold Lear Inc. to the Siegler Corporation, changing its name to Lear Siegler.
-He relocated to Wichita, Kansas to realize his dream to manufacture aircrafts.
+He relocated to Wichita, Kansas to realize his dream to manufacture aircraft.
 Within a year after he sold Lear Inc. he began test flights on his trademark jet.
 Today, he is best known for the jet with an executive clientele, the Lear Jet.

 The William P. Lear Quick Bio